RishiShah99/cgm-on-chip/README.md

 # cgm-on-chip

+## What this repository is:
-OSDN, a brand-new linear-attention model that learns to tune its own memory as it reads (AdaGrad for the architectures trying to replace the transformer), alongside S4D (a proven state-space model from the line that led to Mamba), both reimplemented from scratch in pure C++ with their own autograd engine, trained on real clinical data, and run on a $4 microcontroller to predict hypoglycemia 60 minutes ahead.
+This repository reimplements OSDN, a brand-new linear-attention model that learns to tune its own memory as it reads (AdaGrad for the architectures trying to replace the transformer), alongside S4D (a proven state-space model from the line that led to Mamba) in pure C++ with their own autograd engine, trained on real clinical data, and run on a $4 microcontroller to predict hypoglycemia 60 minutes ahead.

 Everything in this repository is built from the C++17 standard library.
 No PyTorch, no TensorFlow, no Eigen, no BLAS, no OpenMP.
 The automatic differentiation engine, the optimizer, the multi-threaded trainer, the data pipeline, two model architectures, the on-disk weight format, the embedded inference kernel, and a triple-redundant correctness proof tying them together are roughly 5,500 lines of C++.

-The shipped artifact is a trained model whose FP32 inference kernel runs on an **ESP32-S3 in 20% of its RAM**, raising a hypoglycemia alarm an hour before onset, verified to agree with the FP64 training reference to **8 decimal places**.
+The shipped artifact is a trained model whose FP32 inference kernel runs on an ESP32-S3 in 20% of its RAM, raising a hypoglycemia alarm an hour before onset, verified to agree with the FP64 training reference to 8 decimal places.

 ## Overview

 Each layer below is something most stacks would simply `import`.
-The work here was building the whole thing from primitives.

 ### The math engine
 A **scalar reverse-mode automatic differentiation engine** (`src/value.{hpp,cpp}`, 268 lines).
 Every arithmetic operation is a heap node that records a closure for pushing gradients backward, and `backward()` runs an explicit-stack topological traversal (plain recursion overflows the stack on a 144-step graph).
 It is extended to **complex numbers** (`src/complex_value.{hpp,cpp}`) so the S4D model's complex hidden state backpropagates through the same engine.
 In a normal stack this is `torch.autograd`.